dvingo/dv.fulcro-template/resources/clj/new/dv.fulcro_template/README.md

 ```
 This starts the shadow cljs watches.

-The file `scripts/start_dev.sh` (invoked by `make fe`) generates a pprint helper ClojureScript file to
-allow requiring cljs.pprint during development and not having to remove the namespace for production builds.
-If you don't use `make fe` to build your ClojureScript this namespace won't exist on the first build.

-Likewise, When building for production use: `make fe-release`

 Please see the `shadow-cljs.edn` file for ports used for development builds.

 If any of those ports are used already shadow-cljs will try different ports so please see the console output